Lightstreamer/Lightstreamer-kafka-connector/README.md

 In the case of `PLAIN`, `SCRAM_256`, and `SCRAM_512` mechanisms, the credentials must be configured through the following mandatory parameters (which are not allowed for `GSSAPI`):

-- `authentication.username`, the username.
+- `authentication.username`: the username
-- `authentication.password`, the password.
+- `authentication.password`: the password

 ###### `PLAIN`